-Last but not least, security will remain a competition between attack and defense.
+Last but not least, security will remain a competition between attack and defence.
 In the end, the next expected result should be that networks are easier and cheaper to operate for service providers.
+Digital identities will become a much more widespread concept, and will be able to represent multiple entities (e.g. a citizen, or a customer).
+These digital Identities must be verifiable, must have a legal meaning while respecting privacy, must ensure ethical usage of itself, should be non-traceable and non-trackable for security or privacy purposes such as hackers, adversaries, or unwanted advertisements.
 Regular users should get access transparently and their services must be available with appropriate quality.
 Attackers should have a much higher cost of attack as well as a much higher probability of being caught.
 Deterrence is thus becoming an entire part of the security strategy.